acisops/acis_anomaly_pages/source/door_b_enb.rst

 Our real-time web pages will alert us and the Lead System Engineer will call us.
 We need to:

-* Send an email to the ACIS team at the official anomaly email address.
-If it is off-hours, call Peter and Bob.
+* Send an email to the ACIS team at the official anomaly email address, ``acis_anomaly@head``..
+  If it is off-hours, another ACIS Ops team member should call Peter, Jim Francis, Kari and Bob.
 * Send an email to ``sot_red_alert@head`` announcing that the ACIS team is aware of the enabling of the door mechanism, and calling a telecon to discuss disabling it.
 Note that other mechanisms (valves) can be sorted out later and are not in any sense urgent.
-* Ask the Lead Systems Engineer and the Flight Director to send the command 1MCMDBDS to disable the door mechanism, side B. They may wish to test the command link by first sending a no-op command to the SI RCTU (CNOOPSI command).
+* Recommend to the Lead Systems Engineer and the Flight Director to send the command 1MCMDBDS to disable the door mechanism, side B. They may wish to test the command link by first sending a no-op command to the SI RCTU (CNOOPSI command).
 Use ``CAP 1438`` as a guide.
   The side A command would be 1MCMDADS.

+If there is not time during the comm at which the anomaly was discovered to send the above commands:

+* Prepare a CAP using ``CAP 1438`` as a guide to send the commands at the next opportunity.
+Submit it for review to capreview AT ipa DOT harvard DOT edu, and cc: acisdude.
+  It will also be necessary to call the OC/CC to determine which number should be used for the CAP.
+  This CAP will have the following steps:

+  - Send a NO-OP command, CNOOPSI, and monitor command count increment.
+  - Send command 1MCMDBDS to disable side B of the door mechanism.
+(Side A: 1MCMDADS).
+  - Verify telemetry has returned to normal: Mechanism temperatures are open-circuit, ~440 C;
+    Limit switches are open circuit: OPEN and CLOS.
+Door position 1DACTAT is 70+/- 5 degrees.

 * Contact the GOT Duty Officer to inform that we need the dump data as soon as possible and to email or call us when the dump file is available.
 * Process the dump data and make sure that there is nothing anomalous in the data *BEFORE*